Idaho Murders: The 2022 Unsolved Case Continues Shocking Timeline & Arrest

 A redacted copy of a vehicle record with a license plate number that matched the one stated as the new license plate in the court records was given to CNN by the Washington State Department of Licensing.

-Idaho Students Murders Updates White Hyundai Elantra Spotted In Oregon
+Idaho Students Murders Updates White Hyundai Elantra spotted in Oregon

 Idaho Students Murders Updates White Hyundai Elantra spotted in Oregon /Source:nypost